Minres/LWTR4SC/README.md

 # Structure

-LWTR4SC provides an API to which allows to define what to record (the 'frontend') and an API how to record it (the 'backend').
+LWTR4SC provides an API to define what to record (the "frontend") and how to record it (the "backend").

-The classes and functions to define what to record are defined in lwtr.h and located in the namespace lwtr.
+The frontend classes and functions to define what to record are defined in lwtr.h and is located in the namespace lwtr.
 The hierarchy is as follows:
-* a tx_db is the database holding all txfiber
+* a tx_db is the database holding all tx_fiber.
-* a tx_fiber is a stream of transaction (similar to a signal or wire in a wave form database) holding tx_generators
+* a tx_fiber is a stream of transaction (similar to a signal or wire in a wave form database) holding tx_generators.
-* a tx_generator is the creator of transactions and thus defines the type(s) of transactions.
+* a tx_generator creates transactions and defines their types.
 It can hold transaction attributes.
 * a tx_hanlde represents the transaction in the database.
 It allows to create named relations between transactions.

 The API on how to record transactions is realized using callback functions.